sassoftware/iot-esp-kubernetes-reference-architecture-guide/operator/ESPOperator.md

 ### Configuration and Integration of the Ingress
 To set up the nginx ingress controller we have to run the manifests provided by [Nginx](https://docs.nginx.com/nginx-ingress-controller/overview/).
 There are primarily a few manifests that deploy the basic default configuration.
 Users have two options to deploy the ingress controller, i.e., [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) and [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).

 **NOTE**:  *We do not provide any support for the Ingress setup.
-The instructions below must be used only as a sample example to configure the Ingress Controller.*
+The instructions below must be used only as a sample example to configure the Ingress Controller.
+We here demonstrate one of the many possible ways to perform the configuration*

 In our configuration, we will use Deployment and configure a [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#type-nodeport) service for accessing the ingress controller pods.
 We have used the files from the [repository](https://github.com/nginxinc/kubernetes-ingress) that are maintained by Nginx.
 These are ready to use files for a simple setup.